Military camp: Leaguer

 Leaguer and harbour are British terms for military camps; 'harbour' for temporary camps.
 The name, coming from 16th Century Dutch leger, was used for a military camp, particularly one laying siege.

 During World War II leaguer was used in the Western Desert campaign particularly for camps of armoured formations.

 The arrangement of the leaguer depended on purpose and whether day or night.
 By day dispersed for protection against air attack with elements of the formation able to cover each other, at night ("close leaguer") the tank regiment forming a square or triangle, the tanks facing out with the support vehicles drawn up in the middle (but moving out of the leaguer and to the rear just before dawn).

 Other uses

 The term "bivouac" also has non-military uses.

+In rally raid, the bivouac is an area where teams reside and work on their vehicles between stages.
+The Dakar Rally's bivouac sees between 2,500 and 3,000 people daily.

 In the Rhineland carnival tradition, "bivouac" refers to an open-air carnival, usually organized by a carnival society.
 A well-known example is the "Funkenbiwak" organized by the Rote Funken carnival society, which takes place on the Neumarkt square in Cologne.